wp-plugins/securemoz-security-audit/readme.txt

 * Perform security audit Unique Security score system the score is determined by running 27 unique tests, out of which 10 reported security threats all tests contain form to solve the problem, or a tip how to fix if it is outside range of WordPress.
 * Malware & Viruses Scanner Securemoz Waudit API to connect with some public and private resources and other APIs We check for Viruses, Malware, Blacklist, Drive-By Downloads, Malicious Downloads, Worms, Suspicious Applications, Suspicious Browser Changes, Security Risks, Heuristic Viruses, Adware, Trojans, Phishing Attacks, Spyware, Backdoors, Remote Access Software, Information Stealers, Dialers, Downloaders and Embedded Link to Malicious Site, among many others, in more than 53 different sites.
+* Scan all WordPress core files for changes.
 * Backup files Create file and/or Database backup compress with zip or experiment formats(Sql,ZIP, Tar,Tar.gz)
 * Database The majority of reported WordPress database security attacks were performed by exploiting SQL Injection vulnerabilities.
 * Server Bulk fixes important file permissions.